hpafj/test-repo/README.md

 test-repo
 =========

-THis is just a test for using Github.
+This is just a test for using Github.